Minuteman Catalog Help

 How can I save reminders of books I want to request in the future from session to session?

-2. Click on the "Log in to My Account" and log in.
+1. Click on the "Login" link and log in.

 A link to "Request It" will be provided next to the titles for your convenience.